Home

 How To Serve Divorce Papers

-Once you've decided to get a divorce, you may be wondering how to serve divorce papers on your spouse.
 To begin with, the initial paperwork is called a divorce petition or summons, and it outlines all the important information about your marriage and what is being asked for in the divorce.
 This paperwork needs to be filed with the proper court, usually in the county where the filing spouse resides.

 The next step is to have divorce papers served on your spouse.
 This lets your spouse know that papers have been filed at the courthouse to start the divorce process.
 It also lets them know what is being asked for and how much time they have to respond.

 For the divorce to actually proceed, the court will need proof that your spouse was served with the petition.
 If you have a lawyer handling your divorce, he or she will probably take care of all this for you.
-If you are doing the paperwork yourself, below is a description on how to serve divorce papers, and how proof of service is obtained:

 1. Acceptance of Service: The paperwork is personally delivered to your spouse, by someone over the age of 18 (and not your child).
 You must get your spouse to sign and date the Acceptance of Service paper to verify that the petition was actually received.

-5. By Publication: When all other methods fail, the court will allow service to be made by publication.
+4. Serving Divorce Papers by Publication: When all other methods fail, the court will allow service to be made by publication.
 This involves announcing the divorce petition in a newspaper where your spouse is likely to be living for a specified amount of time.
 You will need to return a copy of the newspaper notice, with a statement for how long the notice ran, to the court for proof of service.

-Jaimee's Question: My husband and I are separated and he lives in another state.
+Jaimee's Question: Currently, my husband and I are separated and he lives in another state.
 He tells me to send him the divorce papers and he'll sign them, but he never does.
 I'm broke.
 Do I have to go through the cost of having him served or is there a length of time where it is just ended?

 Brette's Answer: A marriage can never just end on its own.
 If he won't sign an agreement, then you do need to have him served.
 Service isn't that expensive - you should be able to get it done for under $40 if you find someone in his local area to do it.
-Once you have him served and he fails to respond, you can move ahead with the divorce. »Return to top
+Once you have him served and he fails to respond, you can move ahead with the divorce.

 Will I get served if he uses an online divorce service?